 Medicaid vs. Medicare

-Do not confuse Medicaid long-term care coverage with the more comprehensive program of Medicare.
-You may wonder what the difference is between Medicaid and Medicare.
+Do not confuse Medicaid long-term care coverage with the more inclusive health insurance program known as Medicare.
 Although their names are similar, Medicaid and Medicare are very different.
 Medicare is a health insurance “entitlement” program established in 1966.
-Medicare insurance is available for all individuals 65 years and older who have paid into the system as well as certain younger people with disabilities.
-Medicaid, on the other hand, is a need-based program designed to help people who lack the financial resources to pay for their own care in an assisted living facility, also known as a SNF.
-Medicaid is there to pay the cost of long-term medical care for individuals who show financial need and medical necessity.
+Medicare health insurance is available for all individuals 65 years and older who have paid into the system as well as certain younger people with disabilities.
+Medicaid, on the other hand, is a need-based program designed to help disabled individuals who lack the financial resources to pay for their own care.
+Medicaid provides both medical care and long term skilled nursing care in in an assisted living facility, also known as a SNF, for individuals who show financial need and medical necessity.